jeff-hykin/x-flow-team/README.md

-# How to setup the project enviornment
+# How to setup the managed enviornment

+(note: you don't have to use the managed enviornment, it just means less install/setup errors)

 ### For Windows